ska-telescope/ska-ser-jira-checks/README.md

 There are exceptions; for example team backlog work, innovation, and SAFe overhead work.
-An issue can be labelled as an exception that should be ignored by this test, by adding one of the following labels: "TEAM_BACKLOG", "INNOVATION" or "OVERHEAD".
+An issue can be labelled as an exception that should be ignored by this test, by adding one of the following labels:
+"DEPENDENCY", "TEAM_BACKLOG", "INNOVATION" or "OVERHEAD".

 ### Test that issues in the current PI have a parent issue in the current PI